-One of the biggest hurdles people face before deciding to do something about their debts is having to acknowledge that there is even a problem.
-Denial is a strong force, one that can hinder you from making improvements to your financial situation.
+One of the biggest hurdles people face before deciding to do something about their debt is acknowledging that there is even a problem.
+Denial is a strong force, one that can hinder you in making improvements to your financial situation.
 And if a family member or close friend is showing signs of debt trouble, it may be difficult to break through that denial and help them own up to it.

-If you are wondering if your finances (or those of someone you care about) could be in better shape, here are 10 warning signs that you may be in trouble.
+If you are wondering if your finances (or those of someone you care about) could be in better shape, here are 10 warning signs of financial trouble.

 1. You are only paying the minimum amount, or less

-Do you realize how much money you’re flushing down the toilet when you only make minimum payments?
-You’ll probably end up paying more in fees and interest than the item originally cost.
+You are not doing yourself any financial favors when you only make minimum payments.
+You generally end up paying far more in fees and interest than the item you purchased originally cost.
 If you can afford to pay more, do it.
-Otherwise look at other debt relief options .

 2. You shuffle debt around from credit cards to credit cards

 One of the most telling warning signs of financial trouble is the practice of moving money around from card to card.
 You’re not really paying off anything when you use other credit cards to make the payments (although balance transfer cards, if used properly, can help you reduce your debt).
 Debt shuffling does not equal debt repayment.

 3. You are near the limit on each of your credit cards

 When you have high credit card balances relative to your credit limit, it decreases your purchasing power and lowers your credit score.
 This metric, referred to as your “balance-to-limit ratio,” should be kept as low as possible.

 4. You charge more each month than you make in payments